-A stress fracture can occur in any bone, but is commonly seen in the foot and shin bones.
+A stress fracture can occur in any bone, but is commonly seen in the foot, shin, and hip bones.
 They rarely occur in the upper extremity because the weight of your body is not supported by your arms as it is in your legs.

-Physical examination and history are important in diagnosing stress fractures.
+Any athlete with persistent pain that is not resolving should be evaluated to ensure there is no sign of a stress fracture.
 Because these overuse injuries have a typical course and common physical findings, the history and examination can be critical in the diagnostic evaluation.
-X-Rays usually do not show a stress fracture, but they may show evidence of bone attempting to heal around the stress fracture.
+X-rays may not show a stress fracture, but they may show evidence of bone attempting to heal around the stress fracture.
 Further studies, including an MRI or bone scan may be necessary if the diagnosis is unclear or if the problem does not resolve with treatment.

 Another factor that can contribute to the development of a stress fracture are dietary abnormalities and menstrual irregularities.
-Because both factors contribute to bone health, any problems with diet (e.g. poor nutrition, anorexia, bulimia) or menstruation (amenorrhea) may place an individual at higher risk for these injuries.
-This is one reason that adolescent female athletes are at particularly high risk for development of a stress fracture.
+Because both factors contribute to bone health, any problems with diet (e.g. poor nutrition, anorexia, bulimia) or menstruation (amenorrhea) may place an individual at higher risk for a stress fracture.
+This is the reason that adolescent female athletes are at particularly high risk for development of a stress fracture.

 Treatment of Stress FracturesThe best treatment of a stress fracture is to rest the injured body part.
 If there is no evidence that the stress fracture may displace (shift out of alignment), then avoiding the overuse activity may be sufficient treatment.
 However, if there is a concern of displacement of the stress fracture, then weight-bearing should be avoided (i.e. use crutches).
 Stress fractures of the hip are especially concerning, because if these fractures displace, surgery is mandatory, and long-term complications are a significant concern.